Aims of the SEA Alliance

 Meetings are held twice a year after the Seafood Ethics Common Language Group meetings.

-The last meeting of the Seafood Ethics Action Alliance was on Wednesday 11 July 2018 in London.
+The last meeting of the Seafood Ethics Action Alliance was on Wednesday 30 January 2019 in London.
 The next meeting of the Seafish Seafood Ethics Common Language Group is on Wednesday 3 July 2019 in London.
 This will be followed by an SEA Alliance meeting.